The financial implications of getting a divorce after Christmas

 In the legal profession, January has the unofficial title of ‘divorce month’ as it comes straight after the high-pressure holiday season.
 Even if it’s clear the marriage is beyond repair before Christmas, many couples simply feel they don’t have time to begin divorce proceedings before the New Year.

-Russell Marnell, principal lawyer at the Marnell Law Group states, “stress levels during the holidays are exacerbated by the stress of the marriage and they don’t want to deal with both of these situations”.
+Russell Marnell, principal lawyer at the Marnell Law Group, says: “Stress levels during the holidays are exacerbated by the stress of the marriage, and they don’t want to deal with both of these situations”.

-The festive season, financial pressures and, over the last two years, the difficulties faced by couples during the pandemic are all partly responsible for creating a perfect storm in divorce rates after Christmas.
+The festive season, financial pressures and the difficulties couples faced during the pandemic are all partly responsible for creating a perfect storm in divorce rates.

 What are the financial implications of divorce?

-Every divorce will play out in a different way, but there are a number of key financial considerations to quickly take into account for couples with combines finances.
+Every divorce will play out in a different way, but there are a number of key financial considerations to take into account.

 While there are ways to keep costs low during a divorce, going through the process of getting a divorce itself can prove costly – sometimes adding up to as much as £30,000.